geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-12-03-Personal-Review-of-Microsoft-Ignite-2024.md

 ---
 layout: post
 title:  "A personal review of Ignite 2024"
-description: Exploring Microsoft Ignite 2024 from my personal perspective as a sponsor, presenter and attendee
+description: Exploring the Microsoft Ignite conference 2024 from my personal perspective as a sponsor, presenter and attendee
 date:   2024-12-03 07:42:16 +0100
 category: microsoft-365
 tags: microsoft-365